Skip to main content

 What the EU is doing

-Intellectual assets and standards
+Intellectual assets management

 Efficient intellectual assets management fosters innovation, creativity and knowledge sharing, and improves the chances of knowledge reaching the market and benefiting society.